Lydia Lucy: The Voice UK

 In 2016, she auditioned for the fifth series of The Voice UK.
 For her audition, she sang "Trouble" by Iggy Azalea and Jennifer Hudson.
 Three coaches (will.i.am, Boy George and Ricky Wilson) turned for her; however, she picked will.i.am.
 At the battles, she sang "Cryin'" by Aerosmith against fellow team member, Irene Alano-Rhodes.
 She won the battle and advanced to the knockouts.
 At The Knockouts, Lydia sang "I Knew You Were Trouble" by Taylor Swift, and was chosen, along with Lauren Lapsley-Browne and Lyrickal, to advance to the live shows.
 In Week 1, she sang "Somebody Else's Guy" by Jocelyn Brown and she advanced to the second live show.
-In the semi-final, she sang "I'll Be There" by The Jackson 5 and made it through to the final.
-In the final, she sang "No One" by Alicia Keys and sang Boys & Girls with mentor, will.i.am.
+In the semi-final, she sang "I'll Be There" by The Jackson 5 and made it to the final.
+In the final, she sang "No One" by Alicia Keys and sang Boys & Girls with her mentor, will.i.am.
 She finished in fourth place in the first round of the finals.

 Post–The Voice UK

 In August 2016, she featured on a song with Cristian MJC called "True Colours".

-In March 2017, she announced on Phoenix FM that she was recording her debut album, and previewed new song "Instagram".
+In March 2017, she announced on Phoenix FM that she was recording her debut album, and previewed her new song "Instagram".